 The Colosseum is not the only amphitheatre of its kind.
 There is another one in Verona, two in France and one in North Africa.

 And the Roman heritage lives on, not as gladiator fights but as football stadiums all over the world.
-They all adapted this same model.
+They all took the Colosseum model.

-From Colosseum walk on towards the Spanish Steps and you will come to the Fontana di Trevi, the Trevi Fountain, our Rome weekend Top 10 sight number 9.
+From Colosseum walk on towards the Spanish Steps and you will come to the Fontana di Trevi, the Trevi Fountain, our Rome top sight number 9.

 The Trevi Fountain is in the heart of Rome’s busy shopping district.
 And like the photos tell this really is a busy place.
 The square around the Fontana di Trevi is packed with people, always.

 And what about the fountain: you can see it here.
-Fontana di Trevi gets its water from an aqueduct that has been in use since 1762 when the fountain was built for Pope Clement XII.
+Fontana di Trevi gets its water from an aqueduct that has been in use since 1762 when the Romans built the fountain for Pope Clement XII.